cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 -   Sony PEG-N700C series

 The coorrect device type is automatically determined from the ROM you load.
-If there are multiple possible devices Cloudpilot will let you choose when you create the session.
+If there are multiple possible devices CloudpilotEmu will let you choose when you create the session.

 # Tabs

-Cloudpilot's interface is divided in tabs.
+CloudpilotEmu's interface is divided in tabs.
 Each tab has a dedicated help page that can be accessed by tapping the "?" in the toolbar (or selecting "Help" from the menu on the emulation page).